al3ks3y/HiberWarehouse/README.md

 The settings for the Postgres can be found in the Configurations File.
 The API is run on port 7777.

+This repository also contains a POSTMAN collection for you to make it easier to test this task, dear examiner =)

 The API documentation can be found here: https://hiberware.docs.apiary.io/#

 Easter eggs inside.
 Take care.